chef/chef-web-docs/content/ctl_chef_client.md

     -   Generates a large amount of data about a Chef Infra Client run.
-    -   Has a dependency on the `ruby-prof` gem, which is packaged as part of Chef and ChefDK.
+    -   Has a dependency on the `ruby-prof` gem, which is packaged as part of Chef and Chef Workstation.
     -   Increases the amount of time required to complete a Chef Infra Client run.
     -   Should not be used in a production environment.